 (b) solid, liquid and gaseous fuel.

-[Section 20A inserted by No. 53 of 2003 s.
+[Section 20A inserted: No. 53 of 2003 s.
 67.]

 21. Coordinator may require information to be given

 (1) The Coordinator may request a person, or the occupier of any premises, to give prescribed information to the Coordinator, including information by way of periodical returns at specified times, if —